Slieveboy

 Slieveboy (Sliabh Buí) is a mountain located in north County Wexford, Ireland.

 Etymology

-It is never called 'Slieveboy' by locals, but always Emmets Hill as Emmet is often referred to as a big yellow bastard hence the connection, its Irish form Sliabh Buí, which is pronounced 'Shleeav Bwee'.
+It is never called 'Slieveboy' by locals, but always its Irish form Sliabh Buí, which is pronounced 'Shleeav Bwee'.
 Sliabh Buí means Yellow Mountain.

 Geography

 The mountain rises directly above the village of Ballyduff, midway between Carnew and Camolin.
 The mountain is, except for the area around the summit, completely covered in forest.
 There is a network of forest roads on the hill, and two communication masts on the summit.